xplpc/xplpc/docs/general.md

 The scripts that execute the tasks are written in Python.

-You need install Python requirements with:
+## Installation

+### Using Virtual Environment (Recommended)

+It's recommended to use a virtual environment to avoid conflicts with system packages:

+    python3 -m venv .venv
+    source .venv/bin/activate  # On Windows: .venv\Scripts\activate
     python3 -m pip install -r requirements.txt

+### System Installation

+You can also install Python requirements directly to your system:

+    python3 -m pip install -r requirements.txt

+## Testing Installation

-And you can test if everything is fine with:
+You can test if everything is fine with the help command:

     python3 xplpc.py -h